epispot/epispot/README.md

 Doc strings provide additional documentation on a certain function.
 They can be accessed by the built-in Python `help()` command.
 These strings are formatted in Github-flavored markdown.
 Additionally, all files will have a 'STRUCTURE' label.
-Tutorials can be found in the `tests/tutorials` folder.
-All tutorials will have a `.md` file followed by a corresponding code file.